 In This Article

 What Is Emotional Immaturity?

-According to the Australian Institute of Family Counselling (AIFC), “Those who are emotionally immature are unable to get past their negative emotions act and react to their feelings and can’t make sense of situations or defend themselves in an appropriate way.”
+According to the Australian Institute of Family Counselling (AIFC), “Those who are emotionally immature are unable to handle their unpleasant emotions, act and react to those feelings, and can’t make sense of situations or defend themselves in an appropriate way.”
 (1)

 The American Psychological Association defines emotional immaturity as “a tendency to express emotions without restraint or disproportionately to the situation.”
 (2)

-The AIFC further elaborates why some people are emotionally immature.
-Like most psychological disorders, the root cause of emotional immaturity is the person’s childhood.
-Discouragement to express sadness or anger, lack of guidance to deal with conflicts and stresses of growing up, and inability to seek help and support are a few reasons for getting ignorant, defensive, and impulsive (1).
+The AIFC further elaborates why some people are emotionally immature, which can provide clues to identify immature behavior.
+Like most psychological disorders, the cause of emotional immaturity is rooted in the person’s childhood.
+Discouragement to express sadness or anger, lack of guidance to deal with conflicts, stresses of growing up, and inability to seek help and support are a few reasons for ignorance, defensiveness, and impulsivity (1).